fillol/chronicle-sniffer/readme.md

 # Authenticate Application Default Credentials (used by Terraform and other tools)
 gcloud auth application-default login

-# Configure Docker to authenticate with Artifact Registry
+# Configure Docker to authenticate with Artifact Registry (if needed)
 # Replace REGION with your Artifact Registry region (e.g., europe-west8)
 gcloud auth configure-docker REGION-docker.pkg.dev
 ```